Spogis/DWSIM_CoolSim/README.md

 1. **Clone the Repository**

-   First, clone the DWSIM(IA) App repository to your local machine.
+   First, clone the DWSIM CoolSim (IA) App repository to your local machine.

 2. **Install Dependencies**